 Tinnitus Awareness Week hopes to encourage victims to discuss their condition and find ways to manage it.

 Over half of UK sufferers have reported moderate or severe levels of tinnitus.
-In these cases it can have a negative impact on their quality of life, including impacting on sleep patterns and concentration levels.
+In these cases, it can have a negative impact on their quality of life, including impact on sleep patterns and concentration levels.

 What to do if you develop work-related tinnitus

 Workers who develop hearing loss or tinnitus because of their job may be able to claim compensation if they were not provided with protective equipment, or if what they were given was not fit for purpose.